 01 of 05

 Alfajores are a passion for South Americans and with good reason.
 Once you have tasted a good one, it is hard not to become obsessed with them.
-I try them everywhere I go, always searching for the best one.
+We recommend to try them everywhere you go and try to search for the best one.
 Alfajores are sandwich cookies: they have two crispy, not too sweet cookies and a filling of dulce de leche, a caramelized milk confection.

 02 of 05